bkw777/NODE_DATAPAC/README.md

 ```

 Generic bootstrap
-Just for reference, here is a more flexible and generic [BOOT2K.DO](software/BOOT2K.DO) for any .CO file up to 2038 bytes.
+Just for reference, here is a more flexible and generic [NBOOT](software/NBOOT/NBOOT.DO) for any .CO file up to 2038 bytes.
 * Reads the filename and address values from the file itself
 * Works on any .CO file that fits in 2 blocks
  2 blocks of 1k = 2048 bytes,
  Minus 10 bytes of RAMDSK filename and length header = 2038 bytes for the file,
  Minus 6 bytes of .CO header = 2032 bytes of machine program code.
 * Works on both Model 100 and 200
-* Displays a CLEAR command that you have to manually type in
+* Displays a CLEAR command that you have to manually type in at the end
 ```
 1 CLEAR32,59000:CLS:P=131:OUT129,2
 2 FORA=0TO9:F$=F$+CHR$(INP(P)):NEXT